-The government derives economic benefits in the form of received taxes, royalties and other payments (see Question 11).
+The government derives economic benefits in the form of received taxes, royalties and other payments, including royalties for the extraction of metals (see Question 11).
 No specific requirements applicable to joint-venture arrangements are determined.

 13. What taxes and duties apply on the import and export of mineral resources?